 Consulting services: Expert Witness, Appraisal, R&D, Training etc.

-Apart from some training, most of Dr Don’s work is contract research, expert witness & dispute work and assisting pest management businesses.
+Dr Don’s work is mostly contract research, expert witness & dispute work, training and assisting pest management businesses.
 Fees are competitive and retainers are available.
 (Click on the topic links in this paragraph or scroll down to browse and there is a contact form at the end.

 Commercial operations and business premises often have pest problems.
-The pests may be constantly arriving, seasonal breeders or occur as event-based outbreaks.
-While field biologist audit of food production and handling operations comprise the bulk of this pest work, transport, logistics, hospitals, aged care and educational institutions are commonly assisted.
+These pests may present as constantly arriving annoyances, seasonal dispersers or occur as event-based outbreaks.
+We do a lot of audits of food production and handling operations (Field Biologist appraisals) comprise the bulk of this pest work but for example, transport, logistics, hospitals, aged care and educational institutions are commonly assisted.

 For the contracting pest manager, services include pre-contract inspection, field biologist annual quality inspections, evaluation of options and outcomes, reporting advice and various forms of training..